anvithugar/Tableau1/README.md

 # Tableau1

-Please download the dataset available in the repository
+Please download the Cityrentals dataset available in the repository